MPCA-data/tidytuesdays/show-n-tell/dates/Loon_survey_DATES_exercise.md

 <br>

-You can generate the full list of dates during this time span using the sequence function:
+Let's generate the full list of dates during this time span using the sequence function:

 ```
 seq.Date()